MailTape/MailTape-v1/_posts/2017-10-08-maud-geffray.md

   Today's MailTape is a rollercoaster of emotions and feelings melted in electronic sounds.
 I hope you are ready for the ride!
 ---
-<p id="introduction">This morning, the amazing producer [Maud Geffray](https://www.facebook.com/maudgeffray75/) has join us.
-Her [solo album POLAAR](https://paneuropeanrecording.bandcamp.com/album/polaar) is a gem of cold electronic music with many layers to dig into.
-Today's MailTape is a rollercoaster of emotions and feelings melted in electronic sounds.
-I hope you are ready for the ride!
-I'm really proud of this episode, so let me know your thoughts on this.</p>
+<p id="introduction">This morning we welcome the amazing producer [Maud Geffray](https://www.facebook.com/maudgeffray75/) on MailTape.
+Her [solo album 'POLAAR'](https://paneuropeanrecording.bandcamp.com/album/polaar) is a multi-layered gem of cold electronic music.
+Today’s episode is a rollercoaster of emotions and feelings melted in electronic sounds.
+I hope you're ready for the ride!
+I’m really proud of this episode, and I'd love to hear your thoughts on this.</p>

 # Maud Geffray's selection